alycet/movie-data-etl-pipeline/README.md

 # IMDB Movie End-To-End Data Engineering Project

 ## Introduction
-I love watching movies, so in this project, we will build an ETL (Extract, Transform, Load) pipeline using Selenium, Beatiful Soup, OMDB API, AWS, and Snowflake.
-The pipeline will retrienve movie data for the top 1000 movies on IMDB from the OMDB API, transform it into a desired format, and load it onto Snowflake data wharehouse where it can be queried whenver I need movie night ideas.
+As a movie enthusiast, I wanted to combine my passion for films with data engineering.
+In this project, we will develop a dynamic ETL (Extract, Transform, Load) pipeline powered by Selenium, Beautiful Soup, OMDB API, AWS, and Snowflake.
+The pipeline will seamlessly retrieve movie data for the top 1000 IMDB films using the OMDB API, transform it into a structured format, and load it into a Snowflake data warehouse.
+This setup ensures that I can easily query the data whenever I’m searching for inspiration for my next movie night.
+Join me in building a data-driven approach to exploring cinematic masterpieces! 🎥🍿

 ## System Architecture
 ![Architecture Diagram](https://github.com/alycet/movie-data-etl-pipeline/blob/main/IMDB%20Movie%20Pipeline%20Architecture%20-%20Page%201.png)